JHMeusener/osm2xodr/README.md

 # osm2xodr
-converter for OpenStreetMaps (.osm) to OpenDrive (.xodr) format (just the drivable roads right now - you can edit the code for other osm-ways).
+converter for OpenStreetMaps (.osm) to OpenDrive (.xodr) format (just the drivable roads right now - you can edit the code for other osm-ways - its in the function "parseAll()").

 just adjust the filenames/paths in the main.py and run it needs osmread, numpy, PIL and pyproj